hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/admin-authz-ext-iam.md

 Once authorized as an admin, the user gains the ability to manage the wallet;
 however, the actual utilization of the wallet remains restricted.
-Despite any UMA permissions configured for the user, the agent strictly maintains a clear segregation of roles between administrator and tenant.
+Despite UMA permissions configured for the user, the agent strictly maintains a clear segregation of roles between administrator and tenant.

 ## Endpoints